weaviate/weaviate-io/developers/weaviate/model-providers/cohere/embeddings.md

 ## Searches

-On these indexes, any text queries will be converted into embeddings using the specified Cohere model.
+Once the vectorizer is configured, Weaviate will perform vector and hybrid search operations using the specified Cohere model.

 ![Embedding integration at search illustration](../_includes/integration_cohere_embedding_search.png)

 ### Vector (near text) search example

-When you perform a [vector search](../../search/similarity.md#search-with-text), Weaviate will convert the text query into an embedding using the specified Cohere model.
-Then, it performs a vector search against the index and returns the most similar objects from the database.
+When you perform a [vector search](../../search/similarity.md#search-with-text), Weaviate converts the text query into an embedding using the specified model and performs a vector search to return the most similar objects from the database.

+The query below returns the `n` most similar objects from the database, set by `limit`.

 <Tabs groupId="languages">